Trump says he's withdrawing support for Marjorie Taylor Greene, may back primary opponent

 In an interview Friday with "CBS Mornings," Greene called the president's opposition to releasing the files a "huge miscalculation," arguing he has nothing to hide.

-In her post on X Friday, Greene accused Mr. Trump of trying to "make an example" out of her and "scare all the other Republicans" ahead of a vote on releasing the Epstein records that is expected to take place next week.
-She posted a screenshot of a text that she said she sent Mr. Trump earlier Friday, encouraging him to embrace the Epstein controversy.
+In her post on X after the president withdrew his support for her, Greene accused Mr. Trump of trying to "make an example" out of her and "scare all the other Republicans" ahead of a vote on releasing the Epstein records that is expected to take place next week.
+She posted a screenshot of a text that she said she sent Mr. Trump earlier Friday, encouraging him to "lean into" the Epstein controversy.

 "I am America first and I make no apologies about that to anyone," she said.